eignnx/rellog/syntax-ideas.md

     [attr V][Key][value Variable] # V = [action Action]
 ```

-### Relation Contexts
+### Relational Contexts
-Inside substitution text, top-level *relation*-structs are interpreted as *rules*.
-To escape into a context where a relation-struct will be interpreted as a *relation*, use braces:
+Inside substitution text, top-level attr-structs are interpreted as *rules*.
+To escape into a context where a attr-struct will be interpreted as a *relation*, use braces:

 ```ruby
 [my_rule]